GaheeKate/capstone-frontend/README.md

 # Personality Check: AnimalTrait

 ## A web application that generates your animal sign based on a series of questions and your answers.
-This application is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and is designed to be responsive, providing an optimal user experience across different devices.
+This application is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and is designed to be responsive.

 ### Features
 - Questionnaire: Answer a set of questions to determine your animal sign.